MichaelCurrin/auto-commit-msg/README.md

 It many cases it can also provide an appropriate **semvar** label for you.
 It can't separate features and bug fixes but it can identify changes to docs, CI files and config files.

  Don't use this tool all the time - remember to write explantory messages when it matters.

-### Examples

-- You created a new file `foo.js`.
-Press the extension button and writes `feat: Create foo.js` for you in the existing Git message input box.
-- If you updated your `Makefile`.
-Then extension writes `chore: Update Makefile`
-- You updated a file in the docs directory.
-Message generated is `docs: Update bar.md`.

 ## Release disclaimer